thuitafaith/my-insta/README.md

 ## Specifications

-> - It enables users to search for images based on their categories.
+> - It enables users to search for images based on their profile.
 > - Users are able to click and view images in a modal.